zakmayfield/ceryneian/README.md

 **My goals for this build are as follows**:
   * gain insight into `Remix` and how to effeciently build websites with it
-  * learn how to `create sessions` that store user information that can be used to authenticate my application
+  * possibly learn how to `create sessions` that store user information that can be used to authenticate my application
+  * integrating BaaS tech into my app, such as `Supabase` or `Clerk`
-  * understand best practices for file routing and useage of SSR and CSR.
+  * understand best practices for file routing and useage of `SSR` and `CSR`.

-## 🔒 Authentication Strech Goals
+## 🔒 Authentication & Database Strech Goals

-### ！Sessions | Clerk
+### ！Sessions | Clerk | Supabase

-There are a couple of things i want to try with this project

-* Firstly I am going to `hand roll authentication` with `sessions` & `cookies` as the main way to  authenticate users of the app.
-* As a `second stretch goal`, I'm going to *attempt* and implement `Clerk.js` as the authentication system.
-I'm hoping this will allow me to gain knowledge of auth libraries.
+I struggle with authentication.
+Adding a `BaaS` to manage my auth/db via a service sounds appealing.
+This might lead me to using `Supabase` as my BaaS, I've heard a lot of good things about Supabase.
+The database would be relatively small, maybe a `user` auth table, `product` table, and `cart`/`orders` table.
+A few relations at most + authentication.

 *Note that authentication is a stretch goal because i struggle with the implementation of it most of the time*